Homeschool mama’s socialization, you ask?

 Your tribe doesn’t need to be the same person, the ideal person.

-Your best of friends might not have homeschooled at all.
+The best of your friends might not have homeschooled at all.
 Your routine coffee dates might not be with homeschool parents.
 Or maybe they are, but these friends might hold radically different homeschool philosophies.

 You don’t have to connect in sameness.